alexis-opolka/re-vscode-markdown-pdf/README.md

 In this fork, the focus is on printing PDF files, not images.
-You'll find more support regarding the export to PDF with your VS Code extensions and the buil-in preview.
+You'll find more support regarding the export to PDF with your VS Code extensions and the built-in preview.

 This fork was also made to support my extension to create graphs.